Rubidium: Occurrence

-Rubidium is the twenty-third most abundant element in the Earth's crust, roughly as abundant as zinc and rather more common than copper.
+Rubidium is not abundant, being one of 56 elements that combined make up 0.05% of the Earth's crust; at roughly the 23rd most abundant element in the Earth's crust it is more abundant than zinc or copper.
 It occurs naturally in the minerals leucite, pollucite, carnallite, and zinnwaldite, which contain as much as 1% rubidium oxide.
 Lepidolite contains between 0.3% and 3.5% rubidium, and is the commercial source of the element.
 Some potassium minerals and potassium chlorides also contain the element in commercially significant quantities.

-Seawater contains an average of 125 µg/L of rubidium compared to the much higher value for potassium of 408 mg/L and the much lower value of 0.3 µg/L for caesium.
+Seawater contains an average of 125 μg/L of rubidium compared to the much higher value for potassium of 408 mg/L and the much lower value of 0.3 μg/L for caesium.
 Rubidium is the 18th most abundant element in seawater.

-Because of its large ionic radius, rubidium is one of the "incompatible elements."
+Because of its large ionic radius, rubidium is one of the "incompatible elements".
 During magma crystallization, rubidium is concentrated together with its heavier analogue caesium in the liquid phase and crystallizes last.
 Therefore, the largest deposits of rubidium and caesium are zone pegmatite ore bodies formed by this enrichment process.
 Because rubidium substitutes for potassium in the crystallization of magma, the enrichment is far less effective than that of caesium.
 Zone pegmatite ore bodies containing mineable quantities of caesium as pollucite or the lithium minerals lepidolite are also a source for rubidium as a by-product.

 Two notable sources of rubidium are the rich deposits of pollucite at Bernic Lake, Manitoba, Canada, and the rubicline ((Rb,K)AlSi_{3}O_{8}) found as impurities in pollucite on the Italian island of Elba, with a rubidium content of 17.5%.
 Both of those deposits are also sources of caesium.